ManojChandran/Object_Oriented/Chapter 3 - Class deep dive/README.md

 ```

 > Things to Think on: </br>
-> 1. What determines the visiblity these entities?
+> 1. What determines the visiblity Object oriented entities?
+> 2. Can we access or refer object oriented entities by name in each and every place in program?

 # Modifiers